rte-france/relife/sphinx_docs/source/customization_guides/survival.rst

 * ``functions``
 * ``likelihood``

-If you look at our documentation :doc:`../detailed_doc/survival`, you'll see that ``functions`` must be an object definition which inherits from ``ParametricDistriFunction`` and ``likelihood`` must be an object definition which inherits from ``ParametricDistriLikelihood``.
+If you look at our documentation, you'll see that ``functions`` must be an object definition which inherits from ``ParametricDistriFunction`` and ``likelihood`` must be an object definition which inherits from ``ParametricDistriLikelihood``.

 .. note::
     The arguments type changes depending from which ``survival`` module the ``custom_*`` function is.
-So be carefull of our documentation :doc:`../detailed_doc/survival`

 In the case of parametric distribution, one could write the ``functions`` class as follow :